-Pick-your-own apples and pumpkins are ready for September and October harvest.
-Friday night hayrides begin Sept.
-21, with Fall Festival weekends starting Sept.
-22. Apple and pumpkin picking, tractor rides and games are part of the fun scheduled on Saturdays and Sundays through the end of October.
-And don’t forget about Soergel’s weekly story time at 10:30 a.m.
+Pick-your-own apples and pumpkins are available for October harvest.
+Friday night hayrides and Fall Festival weekends run through Oct.
+27. Tractor rides, games and pony rides are part of the fun.
+And don’t forget about Soergel’s weekly storytime at 10:30 a.m.
 Mondays.

 Weekend fun at Triple B Farms in Monongahela stars Pop’s Farmyard, a huge playground with a giant board game, Duck Derby and Bee Barn.
 Energetic kids will be challenged by the climbing rope maze and Liberty Tunnels slide.
 October weekends bring Triple B’s Fall Festival with additional activities, like a corn maze, scarecrow tent and slingshot target practice.

-Pick-your-own apples and pumpkins are scheduled for weekends in September and October.
+Pick-your-own apples and pumpkins are scheduled on weekends through October, too.
 Right now, kids can choose Honeycrisp, Fuji and Jonagold among the apples ripe and ready in the orchards.
-We hear there are a few peach trees with fruit remaining, too.

-Brace yourself: Triple B is famous for its Sky-High Pies and farm fresh fudge.
+Feeling snacky?
+Brace yourself: Triple B is famous for its Sky-High Pies and farm-fresh fudge.
 Irresistible!

-This year marks the 49th-annual Fall Festival at Trax Farms, running Saturdays and Sundays from Sept.
-29 to Oct.
-28. Catch a hayride to the pumpkin patch and find the perfect pumpkin for a jack-o-lantern.
+This year marks the 50th-annual Fall Festival at the 150-year-old Trax Farms.
+The festival runs Saturdays and Sundays through Oct.
+27. Catch a hayride to the pumpkin patch and find the perfect pumpkin for a jack-o-lantern.
 Get lost – and found! – in the giant-sized 3-acre corn maze.